xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide.md

 {{< figure src="https://github.com/xvnpw/xvnpw.github.io/assets/17719543/bc85bf4c-bb95-48e4-a22d-dcaf52473664" class="image-center" >}}

 To have more meaningful example, I will use Kubernetes as my deployment platform.
-This way I will be able to easily model new service and connections among them.
+This way I will be able to easily model new services and connections among them.

 - attacker will be placed outside of the Kubernetes cluster
-- from outside, we can only access Public API. we cannot access Backend API, because it's not exposed
+- from outside, we can only access Public API.
+We cannot access Backend API, because it's not exposed

 **Attacker objective** is to access Backend API using SSRF flaw in Public API.
 Our objective is to mitigate that 😈